 And if you don’t believe us, check out 2018’s beautiful dreamers here.
 And 2017’s right here.

 So, alongside the King himself – in all his middle-aged spread glory – we’ve got young teen punks Overture, and countering Nicolaas Walle’s impressive one-man Wall Of Sound we’ve got former Feud Danny Bradley’s Beta-esque Oyster Island.

-Our judges will be chewing over this fine funky feckers over the coming weeks, leading up to a live showcase at The Castle Inn in early May – details to follow.
+Our judges will be chewing over this fine funky feckers over the coming weeks, helped by that live outdoor showcase, whilst the public vote closes at 6pm on Friday, May 10th.
 In the meantime, let us know who your personal favourite is in the comments below…

 With an age range from 15 all the way up to 16, three-piece Greystones punk band Overture mean business.
 And Blitzkreig Boppin’.
 And turning it all the way up to 11.

 So, you know, lock up your granddaughters, baby.

 You can follow Overture on Twitter here, and Instagram here.